BuddyForms/BuddyForms/readme.txt

 * Marketplace – Sell and purchase products from different vendors and list all the product features
 * Content Forms for any kind of user generated content, user submitted posts

----

-## Other more basic use Cases with our Form Builder
-Most of the time you just want a simple form to collect leads or other data.
-This is also really simple with BuddyForms.
-You can create:
-* Contact Forms – Collect leads and customer support data
-* Registration Forms – Sign-up users to your webpage
-* Profile Forms – Let your user update there profile information.
-* Login Forms – Grant users access to restricted content

----

 ### 1. Contact Forms
 * Create Custom Contact Forms for your Brand and Business in Minutes